 Okay, enough of the sex stuff.
-One thing that’s changed a bit in this area is the number of boutique shops, record stores, and studios that have opened up here.
-There are some incredibly creative design studios and clothing brands that have shops here.
+One thing that’s changed a bit in this area is the number of boutique shops, record stores, and studios opening here.
+Some incredibly creative design studios and clothing brands have shops here.

 Learn about LGBTQIA+ history in Amsterdam

 For LGBTQIA+-friendly fun, the Warmoesstraat is for you!
-This district has many gay bars, some of which host hilarious late-night cabaret shows.
+This district has many gay bars, some hosting hilarious late-night cabaret shows.
 Stop by the popular Queen’s Head to see an amazing drag show or the landmark gay bar Café ‘t Mandje for casual, quirky fun.

 It’s one of the best brown cafés in Amsterdam.
-The reason why this place is one of my favorite brown bars in all of Amsterdam (and probably any bars that I’ve ever been to) is the incredible feeling of inclusivity.
+This place is one of my favorite brown bars in all of Amsterdam (and probably any bars I’ve ever been to) because of the incredible feeling of inclusivity.

-It’s among the most welcoming place I’ve ever been in my life.
+It’s among the most welcoming places I’ve ever been in my life.
 There’s something special there that’s hard to ever replicate.
 All thanks to the legendary Beta van Beeren.